Jakovall/SMYAYA-application/README.md

 Protocol helper such as smyaya:// for download links to schemas that would directly open the app and start the download even if the link for a new schema was tapped in an e-mail

-List of recently used schemas to facilitate switching back and forth
+List of recently used schemas to facilitate switching between various schemas

-Schema builder baked right into the app itself
+Having Scheme-builda baked right into the app itself

+(with thanks to [Artisan iOS](https://github.com/nmock/artisan-ios) for basic readme doc style.)